 Sometimes with photos, sometimes with notes and updates.
 Always a bit of connection with people we may not see regularly.

 6 Tips To Finish & Mail Holiday Cards

 1. Plan a photo shoot

 I already had a holiday photo shoot scheduled with my favorite Asheville-area photographer, Lenka Hattaway (she’s photographed the covers for both of my books as well as the photos for my chapter in Hand in Hand).

-There are so many good holiday photo cards, though, and I was excited to try a few different ones this time.
+There are so many good holiday photo cards so I was excited to try a few different ones this time.

-I am partial to cards with one big photo, but also like sharing other photos so selected a few that had a single photo on the front but let you add one or more on the back as well.
+I am partial to cards with one big photo, but also like sharing other photos.
+So I selected a few that had a single photo on the front but let you add one or more on the back as well.

 These are the cards I chose (pictured clockwise from top left)…